Chinatown Singapore is a great place to visit. And no visit to Singapore would be complete without a visit to the Chinatown area.

 Rating 8.6, $45 for a Double Room

-The rooms come with a shared bathroom.
+The Bohemian Chic features shared lounge for guests to enjoy a laid-back evening.
+Rooms come with a shared bathroom.
 Toothpaste, toothbrush and toiletries are provided.
 WiFi is free throughout the hotel.

 The Southbridge Hotel